ngreenstein/alfred-process-killer/Readme.md

 4. Double click the first box ('kill Script Filter').
 5. Paste your script into the 'Script' box at the bottom.
 6. Click Save.

+##Alleyoop Support
+If your updates are big enough to justify a new release, please update the Alleyoop support files for auto-updating.

+1. Update `current-version.json` with the new version number (a float) and a short description of the changes.
+2. Update `update.json` with the new version number.
+3. **Copy the new update.json into the workflow's folder in Finder.**

 #License
 [WTFPL](http://www.wtfpl.net/about/), of course.